looshch/init.vim/README.md

 # .vimrc for Front-end Development
-Uses [vim-plug](https://github.com/junegunn/vim-plug). vim-X11 is recommended for system clipboard support
+Uses [vim-plug](https://github.com/junegunn/vim-plug).
+Neovim is considered as the only editor where you should use this file

 ## [macOS version](https://github.com/looshch/.vimrc/tree/macos)